Alison Gets Back in the Classroom and on the Soccer Field

 Unable to leave campus, Alison asked The Inn team if there was a tent she could borrow.
 One was quickly procured, and she set up camp on the playground.
 She used the tent as a personal space to read, journal, reflect, listen to music, watch the stars, and observe the NIH campus deer herd from up close.

-Alison in her tent on The Inn playground
+Alison in her tent on the playground at The Inn during the early days of the COVID-19 pandemic.

 Though it extended her time away from home, COVID-19 was just another obstacle to overcome on Alison’s journey to wellness.
 “I remember talking to one of the managers at The Inn and we were talking about having to wear masks,” she recalled.
 “I felt like it was normal for me.
 I’ve been doing it since I was 15 years old.
 Not being able to see many friends or family was how I spent the first years of this journey anyway.
 It was a bit challenging, but I got used to it.”

-Back in El Salvador, Alison lives primarily with her family, where she spends her time playing video games or playing with her dog, Apolo.
+Back in El Salvador, Alison lives with her family and her dog, Apolo.
 “He’s the first dog I’ve ever had,” she said.
 “I’m learning things; for example, don’t give them chicken when they’re puppies.
 I love my dog.”

-She still takes comfort in nature, though she is not – and never was – much of a camper.
+She still takes comfort in nature, though that is more likely to take the form of long walks than camping.
 But she will sometimes sleep in the backyard, and looks back on a pair of hikes through the forest as a milestone in her recuperation.

 “I like to go to forests just walking, just long walks with people,” she said.
 “I’ve done it twice and it was a pretty big deal to me.
 We did six kilometers and we had to walk uphill.”

-“I miss everyone there,” she said of The Inn.
-“From friends to the people that work at The Children’s Inn, I miss them so much.
-I want to tell them to keep their hopes up.
+“I missed everyone there,” she said of her hiatus between visits to The Inn.
+“From friends to the people that work at The Children’s Inn, I missed them so much.
+I wanted to tell them to keep their hopes up.
 Just look at me now.
-My hair is growing.
+My hair is [grown back].
 I’m so much better, and it’s all thanks to the people at The Inn.
 You helped me in ways that I couldn’t even put into words.
 Just thank you for that.
 You’re always going to be in my heart.”